Wildfire: Human involvement

-Cultural aspects
+Society and culture

 Wildfires have a place in many cultures.
 "To spread like wildfire" is a common idiom in English, meaning something that "quickly affects or becomes known by more and more people".

+Wildfire activity has been attributed as a major factor in the development of Ancient Greece.
+In modern Greece, as in many other regions, it is the most common disaster caused by a natural hazard and figures prominently in the social and economic lives of its people.

+In 1937, U.S. President Franklin D. Roosevelt initiated a nationwide fire prevention campaign, highlighting the role of human carelessness in forest fires.
+Later posters of the program featured Uncle Sam, characters from the Disney movie Bambi, and the official mascot of the U.S. Forest Service, Smokey Bear.
 The Smokey Bear fire prevention campaign has yielded one of the most popular characters in the United States; for many years there was a living Smokey Bear mascot, and it has been commemorated on postage stamps.

-Wildfire activity has been attributed as a major factor in the development of Ancient Greece.
-In modern Greece, as in many other regions, it is the most common natural disaster and figures prominently in the social and economic lives of its people.

-In regards to communicating information to the public regarding wildfire safety, some of the most effective ways to communicate with others about wildfires are community outreach conducted through presentations to homeowners and neighborhood associations, community events such as festivals and county fairs, and youth programs.
+There are also significant indirect or second-order societal impacts from wildfire, such as demands on utilities to prevent power transmission equipment from becoming ignition sources, and the cancelation or nonrenewal of homeowners insurance for residents living in wildfire-prone areas.